Yancey-Blog/blog-cms-v2/README.md

 ### `yarn commit`

-Uses `yarn commit` or `git cz` to instead the `git commit` command.
+Uses `yarn commit` instead of `git commit`.
+[Commitizen](https://github.com/commitizen/cz-cli) will be installed when the app running at the first time.
+If install [Commitizen](https://github.com/commitizen/cz-cli) globally, you can also use `git cz` command (**Recommend**).
+We follow the Conventional Commits specification (Angular Team).

 ### `yarn release`

 Generates new Tag and CHANGELOG when you release a new version.
+For example:

 - yarn release -- --release-as patch (v0.0.1)
 - yarn release -- --release-as minor (v0.1.0)